w-jamil/algorithmic-allocation/README.md

 # Portfolio Strategy Engine & Algorithm Comparison Framework

-This project provides a robust framework for backtesting and systematically comparing multiple portfolio weighting algorithms across different asset classes.
-It is designed for quantitative researchers and developers looking to implement and evaluate strategies based on online machine learning and game-theoretic concepts.
+This project offers a robust framework for backtesting and systematically comparing various portfolio weighting algorithms across different asset classes.
+Designed for quantitative researchers and developers, it facilitates the implementation and evaluation of strategies grounded in online machine learning and game-theoretic concepts.

-The core of the project is a modular engine that separates data loading, algorithm implementation, and portfolio construction, making it easy to extend and test new ideas.
-The data and portfolio engine are inspired by best practices from the quantitative finance industry.
+At its core, a modular architecture cleanly separates data loading, algorithm implementation, and portfolio construction, allowing for easy extension and rapid testing of new ideas.
+The framework utilizes historical data sourced from the Bloomberg terminal, and its portfolio engine was designed in consultation with professionals from the quantitative finance industry.

 ## Key Features